stackitcloud/stackit-cli/docs/stackit_auth_login.md

 ### Synopsis

 Logs in to the STACKIT CLI using a user account.
-The authentication is done via a web-based authorization flow, where the command will open a browser window in which you can login to your STACKIT account.
+By default, the authentication uses a web-based authorization flow and opens a browser window where you can login to your STACKIT account.
+You can alternatively use the OAuth 2.0 device flow for environments where receiving a local callback is not possible.

 ```
 stackit auth login [flags]